Dacid99/Emailkasten/docs/source/rst/faq.rst

 The credentials are `admin` and the `DJANGO_SUPERUSER_PASSWORD` that you set in the docker-compose file.
 Using this account and the admin interface, you can create other users.
 If users should be able to sign up themselves, set `REGISTRATION_ENABLED` to `True`.
+More details are available on the :doc:`installation page <installation>`.

 If I delete an account in Eonvelope, does that delete the account on the mailserver too?